NachiketSLele/SIEM/introduction-to-siem.md

 # Introduction to SIEM

 ## Overview
-SIEM — what it is, why a SOCrelies on it, and how it turns scattered logs into detections.
+SIEM — What it is, why a SOC relies on it, and how it turns scattered logs into detections.
-This was my grounding in the concepts before working hands-on with a tool like Splunk.

 **Focus:** SIEM fundamentals, log sources, correlation, detection rules